syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

  2. How do you open a document using the owner's password if it's different from the user's password?

-      Open a document using the owner's password if it's different from the user's password.
-You can  refer to the following code example.
+      You can refer to the following code to open a document using owner passed and edit the security permissions.

  {% tabs %}